aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Now we have some containers.
 Let's talk about the correct values for these containers.
-Replace the current definition of `ValidAwsArn?` with the following code.
+Replace the current definitions of the bodiless `predicate`s with the following code.

 <!-- !test check ValidAwsArn? -->